jasonchiahs/Emotion-Text-Detection/README.md

 ## Usage
 1. Run the application:
-2. terminal: streamlit run app.py
+2. terminal: streamlit run app.py or run app_with_noAIgen.py
 3. Follow the instructions on the web interface to input data and receive emotion predictions.

 # Model Training